ianli/hcii-site-redesign/design.markdown

 ### Top Bar

 The top bar is fixed to the top, even when the users scrolls through the page.
+This is helpful in multiple ways:

-This is helpful, so that it's always clear that they are on the HCII web site and they can easily return to the home page.
+- It's always clear that they are on the HCII web site.
+- There is an easy way to return to the home page.
+- The link 'Back to top' appears when the user scrolls.
+Clicking on this link is a fast way to return to the top of the page.

 #### Font Choice